apache/james-project/src/adr/0042-james-cli-based-on-webadmin.md

   * server/protocols/webadmin-cli

-* Distribute this CLI as a GraalVM native image.

 * Write a man page.

   * Picocli generates beautiful documentation for our CLI (HTML, PDF and Unix man pages).